Local government responsibility for weeds

 Training

 Authorised officers have diverse and often difficult roles.
 Access to ongoing training and professional development is crucial.
 Full or part qualification in Certificate IV Government Investigations and part or full Qualifications in Certificate to Diploma level qualifications in Conservation and Land Management (weeds specialisation) is recommended.
-NSW DPI also supports delivery of non-accredited training to enhance weeds management outcomes.
+The department also supports delivery of non-accredited training to enhance weeds management outcomes.

-Weeds Action Program regional sub-program funding arrangements will now be made through a grant application process.
-The 2023-2024 Program Guidelines and frequently asked questions (FAQ) can be found at the NSW Government Grants and Funding webpage.
-Where the Regional Sub-program 2023-2024 for Local Control Authorities for Weeds is inconsistent with the NSW Weeds Action Program Guidelines 2020-2025 (as mentioned above), the Regional Sub-program 2023-2024 for Local Control Authorities for Weeds Program Guidelines will take precedence.
+Weeds Action Program regional sub-program funding arrangements are available through a closed, non-competitive grant application process.
+The 2024-2025 Program Guidelines and frequently asked questions (FAQ) can be found at the NSW Government Grants and Funding webpage.

 Additional information